supahnerdy/supahnerdy/README.md

 # Hello, I’m Tulsano 👋

-I am a recent CS graduate eager to pursue a career in software engineering!
+I am a recent CS graduate eager to pursue a career in software engineering and web development!

 I am always working to improve my skills in programming languages and problem solving.
 I wish to spark creativity for the greater good!